 How to use parametric EQ and Why

 Both graphic EQ and parametric EQ present viable options for shaping the frequencies of a given mix.
 However, most engineers and producers primarily incorporate the latter into their mixes.
 Plus, just about every DAW now features built-in parametric EQ controls.
-Parametric EQ makes the EQing process easier and more effective.
+Parametric EQ makes the EQing process easier and more effective, particularly when you get free plugins for Windows and Mac.
 The amount of control might be overwhelming at first, but it becomes intuitive before long.